slipwayhq/slipway_docs/docs/basics/serving-rigs.md

 }
 ```

+If your physical device is a TRMNL device, or will be using the TRMNL API,
+then the device file also contains the information required to identify and authenticate the TRMNL device.

+The `add-trmnl-device` sub-command is used to add this additional information to a Device file.

+See [this page](/docs/using-with-trmnl/slipway-for-trmnl-devices) for more information.

 ### Device Context

 Devices can also specify `context`, which can be used to supply arbitrary data to Rigs about the device,